Written by Etteso Lahc,

 The AMCOM AT team provides assistance to more than 25 AMCOM directorates and units at Redstone Arsenal, Alabama; Corpus Christi Army Depot, Texas; Letterkenny Army Depot, Pennsylvania; and Aviation Command Logistics Center, Fort Rucker, Alabama.

 Paschal, Oakwood University alumna, is married to Bryan Paschal, and they have two sons: Bryan (Rishée) and Antonio (Shariece).
 She is a member of the Mt.
 Calvary Seventh Day Adventist church in Huntsville, AL where Willie L. Taylor is Senior Pastor.
-Many are proud of Paschal and her accomplishments with the federal government.
-Paschal credits her success to God, her husband Bryan, her sons/daughter-in-laws for their support; as well as her mother, Alta Holder, for inspiring her to strive for excellence.
-She wants to continue to be a great witness for the Lord in her workplace.
+Many are proud of Paschal and her accomplishment with the federal government.
+Paschal credits her success to God, her husband Bryan, her sons/daughter in laws for their support; as well as her mother, Alta Holder, for inspiring her to strive for excellence.
+She wants to continue to be a great witness for the Lord in her work place.